 - What is a Therapeutic Use Exemption (TUE)?

-- Where should an International athlete submit a TUE Application?
+- Where should a national or lower-level athlete submit a TUE application?

-- Where should a National or lower level athlete submit a TUE Application?
+- Where should an international level athlete submit a TUE application?

 - What is the role of WADA in the review of TUEs?